andviane/polynomial_regression/README.md

   more efficient and cache friendly class that `std::vector`.
 - If X is not present, the number of the sampled values can also be fixed.
 This allows to pre-compute and cache a large matrix of x'es raised in degrees up till `2*n + 1` that is required for the algorithm.

+While maybe overkill, this library can also do a linear regression for you.
+It is just a polynomial regression of the degree 1.

 It it a standard CMake project that should be simple to build: